What Is Delta E? And Why Is It Important for Color Accuracy?

 - 100: Colors are exactly the opposite

-Why is Delta E Important to Professionals?
+Why Is Delta E Important to Professionals?

 It’s essential for professionals to understand the meaning of Delta E because as explained earlier, this metric is the foundation of color accuracy.
 It’s a single figure that can be used to quantify whether a display correctly shows colors, rather than relying on subjective views.